maurovm/thesis_template/README.md

 ## Figures

-I used the [graphicx](https://ctan.org/pkg/graphicx) LaTeX package to include figures.
+I use the [graphicx](https://ctan.org/pkg/graphicx) LaTeX package to include figures.
 You can put all figures in a "figures/" folder and you can simply include the image file directly without the file extension, as in: